Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 From a business risk perspective, cannabis companies use artificial intelligence, predictive data, and machine learning technology from companies like Adherence Compliance to analyze compliance data and predict where marijuana license holders are most likely to fail.
 This enables them to make critical proactive decisions in order to mitigate those risks.

 RELATED: Listen to the Cannabiz Media Cannacurio Podcast with Justin Mayhall of Biotrack to learn how Cannalytics from Helix Biotrack helps cannabis businesses make intelligent business decisions with a mix of data analysis and machine learning algorithms.

-The GrowLife system uses data and artificial intelligence to automatically make changes based on growing conditions to reduce the cost of production and the risk of over-supply.
-At urban-gro, big data is processed at scale using its Soleil Technologies solution.
-Through predictive metrics, cultivators can make quick and better decisions that lead to improved crop outcomes.
+Another example is the GrowLife system, which uses data and artificial intelligence to automatically make changes based on growing conditions to reduce the cost of production and the risk of over-supply for cannabis cultivators.
+At urban-gro, big data is processed at scale, and using predictive metrics, cultivators can make quick and better decisions that lead to improved crop outcomes.